uzma000/uzma000/README.md

 ### Hi there 👋

-## I'm Uzma Fullstack Junior Developer.
+## I am Uzma Fullstack Junior Developer.
-*trainee at CodeYourFuture.
+*Graduated from CodeYourFuture.

 * 🔭 Currently working on new project.
 * 🌱 Learning new skills everyday.